thailemeetai/mobile-assignment/README.md

 - Can I use the **JSON file locally**?

-No, we want you to use an API call to this [github repository](https://my-json-server.typicode.com/thailemeetai/mobile-assignment/db) such that it is representative of a real app with servers and a cloud database.
+No, we want you to use an API call to this [json link](https://my-json-server.typicode.com/thailemeetai/mobile-assignment/db) such that it is representative of a real app with servers and a cloud database.

 ## Evaluation
 Here are some specific evaluation metrics we will use: